 The following downloadable movies offer a brief overview of the capabilities of Designer-NOISE®, as well as the modeling process and speed with which models are created and analyzed.

 To see Designer-NOISE® in operation, download one of the three following movies::

 (Click on a link to open the movie in a new window or right click to download to your computer.)

-Designer-NOISE® is a commercially available software package, with pricing starting at $24,500 USD per copy.
+Designer-NOISE® is a commercially available software package.
+Contact for pricing information.

 Request a Demo Copy